tilli-pro/careers/README.md

 # Tilli Careers

-This website powers [careers.tilli.pro](https://careers.tilli.pro), where all Tilli hiring happens.
+This repository powers [careers.tilli.pro](https://careers.tilli.pro), where all Tilli hiring happens.
 We're building this into a mostly full-featured ATS, but at the moment it only accepts job applications and handles notifications related to those applications.

 ## Getting Started